PlanTL-GOB-ES/AbreMES-X/README.md

 ## Prerequisites

-This software has been compiled with Java SE 1.8, and should work with recent versions.
+This software has been compiled with Java SE 1.8 and it should work with recent versions.
 You can download Java from the following website: https://www.java.com/en/download

 Stanford CoreNLP is needed as well.
 We used version 3.9.0 for this work, and latest versions should work as well.
 Stanford CoreNLP is licensed under the GNU General Public License (v3 or later).
 You can download it from the following website: https://stanfordnlp.github.io/CoreNLP/